5 AI Prompts for Single-Tasking (Copy and Use Today)

 Prompt 2: Mid-Block Task Support

-Use this when you need AI help during the session on a specific, task-relevant problem.
+Use when: You need AI help during the session on a specific, task-relevant problem — not to explore adjacent ideas.

 I'm mid-block on [task name].